-Younger athletes (under 18 years of age)
+Younger runners (under 18 years of age)

-- For coaching outside of a club or group environment, coaches must ensure they have the permission / agreement of the responsible parent or guardian of an athlete who is under the age of 18 to coach that athlete, if outside of a club setting. - Young people (under 18's) should be coached / led in groups of no more than 15 (NOT including the coach / leader) If there are more than 12 young people in any group you will need at least 2 coaches/ leaders to meet the 1:12 coach/ leader ratio.
+- For coaching and leading outside of a club or group environment, coaches and leaders must ensure they have the permission / agreement of the responsible parent or guardian of a runner who is under the age of 18 to coach that runner. - Young people (under 18's) should be coached / led in groups of no more than 15 (NOT including the coach / leader).
+If there are more than 12 young people in any group you will need at least 2 coaches/ leaders to meet the 1:12 coach/ leader ratio.
 More info can be found via Department for Education

-Masters athletes
+Masters runners

-- All guidance applicable to coaches and leaders and athletes and runners in this document is relevant to masters athletes. - In addition, government guidance on vulnerable persons should be adhered to, if relevant, and considered by coaches and individual athletes.
+- All guidance applicable to coaches and runners in this document are relevant to Masters runners. - In addition, government guidance on vulnerable persons should be adhered to, if relevant, and taken into account by coaches and individual runners.